 Notability recently started to offer a free version.
 This gives you access to a limited version of the complete app.
 You can get access to the entire app by starting a subscription.
 For this, you have to pay fifteen dollars per year.

 In terms of pricing, we have to give first place to GoodNotes.
-Not only does it cost less, it also only costs you once.
+Overall, you would be paying less.
 However, it must be said that fifteen dollars per year will not break the bank, so pricing does not disqualify Notability.
 But, if you want cheap, GoodNotes is the best fit for you.

-In terms of organizing notes, GoodNotes and Notability have wildly different philosophies.
+In terms of organizing notes, GoodNotes and Notability have different visual philosophies.
 Both are good for navigating through the apps, but you will have to decide which one you prefer most.

 GoodNotes offers you a list or a grid lay-out.
 You can make that choice for yourself.
 It is very similar to the way documents are structured on a laptop or in Google Drive.
-GoodNotes seems to have taken a way to structure things in a digital space that already works, and has implemented it in their app.
+GoodNotes Structures in a journal format.
+This means that subjects or pages are contained in one place.
+Often people use journals for different subjects.

 This is simply a matter of taste.
 Both systems get the job done, and it is up to you which one you find more pleasing to the eye, and to the organizing parts of your brain.

-Both apps are very capable at taking notes.
+Both apps are very capable of taking notes.
 There are a lot of similarities between the two apps simply because taking notes has one possible overarching approach.
 It usually involves pens, erasers, and paper - be it real or digital.
-There are some differences between the two apps that we will highlight below.
+There are some differences between the two apps that we will highlight below: